E-Plus: Developments since 2006

-In February 2006, after the EGSM900-band, which was in military use before, had become available in late 2005, the German regulation authority Bundesnetzagentur assigned two 2 x 5 MHz channels to E-Plus and O2 Germany.
+In February 2006, after the EGSM900-band, which was in military use before, had become available in late 2005, the German regulation authority Federal Network Agency assigned two 2 x 5 MHz channels to E-Plus and O2 Germany.
 In return, E-Plus and O2 Germany had to give up some GSM1800 frequencies to two competitive operators T-Mobile and Vodafone.
 The first EGSM900-base stations (cell sites) started operation in April 2006.
 In March 2007 E-Plus outsourced deployment, management and maintenance of its network to Alcatel-Lucent and thereby transferred 750 employees to the latter company.

 E-Plus provides network access to numerous virtual operators, such as Base, Blau Mobilfunk, ALDI Talk, Simyo, VIVA, JambaSIM.
 It also owns and operates AY YILDIZ, a mobile brand aimed at the Turks in Germany, offering affordable calls to Turkey and roaming in Turkish networks.

 E-Plus was the first company to introduce i-mode in Germany.

 At the end of February 2014, E-Plus and ZTE announced that ZTE would take over Managed Services of E-Plus.

 On March 5.
 2014, E-Plus started commercial LTE service in Berlin, Leipzig and Nuremberg by using 10 MHz out possible of 20 MHz bandwidth of the 1800 MHz frequency.

 On March 12.
 2014, E-Plus announced the launch of HD Voice.

 On July 1.
-2016, LTE was shutdown from the new owner Telefónica Germany.
+2016, LTE was shut down by its new owner Telefónica Germany.